splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 In a addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the detector.
+* `label_resolutions` - The resolutions of the detector alerts in milliseconds that indicate how often data is analyzed to determine if an alert should be triggered.
 * `url` - The URL of the detector.

 ## Import